PedroBSB/Rlda/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Update
-* Update to the new version Rlda 0.2.1
+* Update to the new version Rlda 0.2.2

 ## News
-* Edit the plot.rlda function to guarantee the legend not overlapping the plot.
-* Add accessor functions for the S3 objects.
+* Add the casting between rlda object and coda.
-* Add print method.